Adapters

 - Subscription lifecycle – assert subscription requests/acks are emitted for public and private channels, and that unsubscribe calls remove entries from the cached subscription sets.

-- Reconnect behaviour – simulate a disconnect and ensure the client re-authenticates, restores public channels, and skips private channels that were explicitly unsubscribed pre-disconnect.
+- Reconnect behaviour – simulate a disconnect and verify the client re-authenticates, restores public channels, and skips private channels that were explicitly unsubscribed pre-disconnect.

 - Message routing – feed representative data/ack/error payloads through the socket and assert they arrive on the